 Trello is a task manager that helps teams organize who does what project, what stage the project is in, and track when it’s completed.
 Trello is used to not only assign projects, but also to track the progress of each subtask within a project.
 It’s a helpful tool for sales team managers to gain an overview of their team’s current activity and ensure that projects are prioritized correctly.
 Specifically for remote teams, it is extremely important to have a project management tool such as this so that quarterly goals, OKRs, and more are met or tracked digitally for everyone to access.

-Finally comes a digital assistant, like Ciara.
-It is a conversation assistant that guides sales reps (or anyone making a phone call) through their call, provides recommendations on how to respond and automatically updates their CRM.
+Finally comes a sales acceleration assistance, like Ciara.
+It is a sales acceleration assistance that guides inside and remote sales reps through their customer interactions, and provides recommendations on how to respond to customer objections, as well as automatically updates their CRM.
 We use Ciara to keep our messaging consistent, help onboard new sales reps, and track calls with clients.
-Plus, Ciara automatically updates Salesforce contacts and fields during a call, which saves a ton of time in administrative tasks.
+Plus, Ciara automatically updates Salesforce contacts and fields during a call, which saves a ton of time on administrative tasks.
 Ciara helps keep calls organized and digital, with a complete call history and CRM integrations.
-An aspect that is especially helpful for remote teams is the ability to share conversation templates.
+An aspect that is especially helpful for remote teams is the ability to share smart conversation templates.
 They help ensure that company and brand messaging comes across the same from each salesperson - whether it’s a cold call or a call to close a deal.

 Now, these are only examples of eight different tools that can be in a remote sales team’s tech stack.
 There are thousands of tools out there that do the jobs in each category covered, and also many more categories that could be included.
-However, it’s important to use only what is necessary and of utmost importance while working remotely.
+However, it’s important to use only what adds to your productivity and of the utmost importance while working remotely.

 Being bogged down by excessive tools is never a good thing, whether working in the office or working remotely, and causes inefficiencies and a lack of productivity.
 That’s why it’s important to set up your remote sales tech stack as soon as possible, even when you’re all still working from the office.
 We recommend having a document that outlines a protocol for remote work, including each tool used and how the sales rep should use it while working from home!